builders-blueprint-series/from-coder-to-engineer/front/contents.md

 Engineer is a mentality, not a title
 One line a day keeps the refactoring away
 Speak up now, or pay later
 Titles and years of experience don't matter
+Good software is 99% wanting to write good software, the rest is details

 ### Chapter 2: Favor simplicity over complexity

 The five minute rule
 Easier to understand
 Easier to work with
 Associate lines with cost
+Anything that you allow, will happen
 Frameworks aren't friends

 ### Chapter 3: Poorly written software harms everyone